Agriculture

 Navara Rice

-Originating from the southern state of Kerala, Navara rice is a traditional and medicinal variety.
-Known for its red grains and distinct earthy flavour, Navara rice is often used in Ayurvedic preparations and is called "rice that cures".
-It is believed to possess therapeutic properties and is used to make nutritious gruel known as "Karkidaka Kanji."
-This variety showcases the diversity of Indian rice, not just in taste but also in its cultural significance.
-This rice form is exported to Qatar, UAE, and Oman.
+Navara rice is a traditional and medicinal variety widely grown in the southern state of Kerala.
+It is famous for its red grains and distinct earthy flavour and is often used in Ayurvedic preparations.
+That is the reason it is called "rice that cures."
+This rice variety is believed to have therapeutic properties and is used to make nutritious gruel called "Karkidaka Kanji."
+It showcases the range of Indian rice in taste and in its cultural significance.
+India mainly exports Navara rice to the UAE, Qatar, and Oman.

 Joha Rice